History of the Jews in El Salvador: History of the Jews in El Salvador

-Notable Salvadoran Jews include: Ricardo Freund, businessman and current President of the Comunidad Israelita de El Salvador; Claudio Kahn, businessman and past president of the same organization.
+Some Salvadorans are descended from Crypto-Jews or Anusim, who were forced to convert to Christianity but maintained some Jewish traditions for generations.
+In recent years, some Anusim have returned to Judaism and formally converted, with the help of Jewish outreach organizations such as Kulanu.

+Notable Salvadoran Jews include Benjamin Bloom, who funded the creation of the San Salvador hospital named after him.
+It serves all socioeconomic classes of the country with no preferential treatment.

 1990s

-The signing of peace treaties in 1992 led to the return of several Jewish couples with children who had moved elsewhere during the Salvadoran civil war.
+The signing of peace treaties in 1992 led to the return of several Jewish couples with children who had moved elsewhere during the Salvadoran Civil War.
 A new community center and synagogue were inaugurated in the past decade.
 The Comunidad Israelita de El Salvador holds services on Friday, Shabbat morning, and on holy days.
-For Pesach, Rosh Hashannah, Sukkot, Channukah, Purim and Yom Haatzmaut the women's committee organizes meals for the community to share and celebrate together.
+For Pesach, Rosh Hashannah, Sukkot, Channukah, Purim and Yom Ha'atzmaut, the women's committee organizes meals for the community to share and celebrate together.

 University students have a Jewish students association, EJES (Estudiantes Judíos de El Salvador), and a Zionist group, FUSLA (Federación de Universitarios Sionistas de Latinoamérica), both of which are active throughout the year.
 For adults, the community offers different educational classes in Hebrew and other topics of interest.
 The "Chevra of Women" offers a course in Jewish cooking, and there is a monthly Jewish bulletin called el Kehilatón, which advertises synagogue events.
 The Noar Shelanu youth movement, to which about 30 children age 8–18 belong, meets weekly.
 The kindergarten for young children also meets weekly.
 Two emissaries teach Hebrew and Judaism.

 Relations with Israel

 In 2006, El Salvador announced plans to move the embassy to Tel Aviv where the rest of the embassies are located.
-This has been met by controversy, with many believing this decision to be under the political influence of the Arab community and the then President, Tony Saca, who is of Christian Arab descent.
+This met with controversy, with many believing this decision to be under the political influence of the then President, Tony Saca, who is of Christian Arab descent.